Erich Gliebe

-Erich Josef Gliebe (born May 23, 1963) is an American Neo-Nazi, and former boxer.
+Erich Josef Gliebe (born 1963) is an American former neo-Nazi, and former boxer.
 In his youth, he was a professional boxer by the ring name of "The Aryan Barbarian".
+He joined the neo-Nazi group the National Alliance in the 1990s, and was the head of its affiliated record label Resistance Records.
+He also edited the label's music magazine, Resistance.